 Inducted by the Veterans Committee:

-Congratulations to all seven inductees!
-Well done!
-You will now forever be remembered for your extraordinary contributions to Independence Fleet.
-Thank you for continuing to provide an example to follow for all of us still role playing today.
-There are now 27 members of this most exclusive club.
+Congratulations to all five of our 2022 inductees!
+Well done, and thank you for providing a timeless example for us still role playing to follow.
+You will hereby forever be remembered for your extraordinary service to Independence Fleet.
+There are now 38 total members of this most exclusive club.

 Harking back to our early history, four of the five inductees represent sims that aren’t currently in our line-up.
 The two from the Excalibur bring that early-era sim’s record total up to seven inductees.
 Incredibly, all seven simmed together on the same crew!

 First, thank you to our very own Ken Gillis for hosting the anniversary webcast yesterday.
 An outstanding show, just like last year!
 He introduced our Hall of Fame class of 2022 and played two special videos.
 Unfortunately, those who missed it will have to wait until our official anniversary blog post tomorrow.
 However, we can now share who the winners of our annual prize drawing were.
 Here’s how it worked:

 Everyone who won a monthly award over the last year had their name added to the big wheel.
 1 award = 1 entry.
 All award fractions were rounded up.
 Then time to spin the wheel!